Ceramic and colloidal processing

 Expected student activities

-Attendance of lectures, doing exercises during class and at home, reading written material, discussion in class.
+Attendance of lectures, doing exercises during class and at home, reading written material, active participation to discussions during classes.

 Assessment methods